lluciiiia/SparkMind/README.md

 ## Demo

-You can view a fully working demo at [demo-nextjs-with-supabase.vercel.app](https://demo-nextjs-with-supabase.vercel.app/).
+You can view a fully working demo on [Youtube](https://www.youtube.com/watch?v=E4RNDZsB56E).

 ## Clone and run locally